jbshep/conversational-python-legacy/chapters/ch3_loops.md

 ```
 \end{codelisting}

-Let’s follow the code step-by-step as we would with any code.
+Let's follow the code step-by-step as we would with any code.
 The first
 statement we encounter is `for outer in range(0, 3)`.
 Since this is first time
-we’ve encountered this statement, this code sets `outer` to `0` and we enter its
+we've encountered this statement, this code sets `outer` to `0` and we enter its
 loop body.
 The first statement of the loop body is, of course, another loop.
 This loop statement is `for inner in range(0, 3)`.
 So, this sets `inner` to `0`
 and we enter its loop body.
 This means that at this point in the code, we are